spierala/mini-rx-store/libs/signal-store/README.md

 The example below listens to Signal changes in order to fetch new data.

 In Angular 17.1 we have Signal Inputs.
-You can use a Signal (Input) to fetch the component data:
+You could use a Signal (Input) to fetch the component data:

 ```ts
 import { Component, inject, input, Signal } from '@angular/core';